-Uber Not Criminally Liable In Death Of Woman Hit By Self-Driving Car, Says Prosecutor
+Uber Not Criminally Liable In Death Of Woman Hit By Self-Driving Car, Prosecutor Says

 An Arizona prosecutor has determined that Uber is not criminally liable in the death of a Tempe woman who was struck by a self-driving test car last year.

-"After a very thorough review of all the evidence presented, this Office has determined that there is no basis for criminal liability for the Uber corporation arising from this matter," Yavapai County Attorney's Office wrote in a letter to Maricopa County Attorney's Office.
+"After a very thorough review of all the evidence presented, this Office has determined that there is no basis for criminal liability for the Uber corporation arising from this matter," the Yavapai County Attorney's Office wrote in a letter to the Maricopa County Attorney's Office.
 Tempe is in Maricopa County, but Yavapai County took the case due to a potential conflict of interest.

 Elaine Herzberg, 49, was walking a bicycle across the road at night when she was fatally struck by a Volvo SUV outfitted with an Uber self-driving system in March 2018.
 The car had a human operator behind the wheel but was in computer control mode at the time of the crash.